gxtaillon/spot/README.md

 SourcePawn Object
 ====

-This is the e current developpement branch.
+This is the current developpement branch.

 Quick info
 ----------